tefreeman/DevTimeline/README.md

 ### 2023 - ByteCodeLox (for school)
 - **Project Description**: Created a bytecode interpreter for the Lox programming language in C. This project includes a compiler that translates Lox code into bytecode and a virtual machine that executes the bytecode.
 - **Repo Link**: [ByteCodeLox Interpreter](https://github.com/tefreeman/ByteCodeLox)

-You can add this content to your GitHub README to showcase your projects.

 ## Using This Repository